 Prodigy X3 Features

 The Prodigy X3 is the direct descendant of the Prodigy XV – at a lower price point.
-It delivers the same sublime audio our previous models, but with superior video capabilities with an HDMI 2.0 output and an Accelerated Processing Unit (APU) that can handle 4K UHD HDR video up to 30 fps with ease.
-It’s designed for someone who will not compromise audio, but is looking to collect a library of 4K video, without breaking the bank.
-It comes in our mid-size “X” case which can accept future upgrades simply – all the way up to a Reference X3.
+It delivers the same sublime audio as our previous models, but with superior video capabilities with an HDMI 2.0 output and an Accelerated Processing Unit (APU) that can handle 4K UHD HDR video up to 30 fps with ease.
+It’s designed for someone who will not compromise on audio, but is looking to collect a library of 4K video, without breaking the bank.
+It comes in a mid-size case which can accept future upgrades simply – all the way up to a Reference X3.
 It can have AES, SPDIF, HDMI 2.0 and the best USB ports with the optional SOtM USB and clock cards upgrade.
-The Neutrik PowerCon connector is now an option at $100, which even when added brings the total price under that of the Prodigy XV.
+The Neutrik PowerCon connector is now an option at $100.
 The Neutrik option offers robust hook-ups and easier upgrades to the power supply.
-All the digital audio wiring is made by Revelation Audio Labs going through our Prodigy Daughterboard which produces the sublime sound Baetis is renowned for.
+All the digital audio wiring is made by Revelation Audio Labs going through our Prodigy Daughterboard which produces the outstanding sound Baetis is renowned for.
 The AMD APU is cooled passively and the system is totally silent with no fans at all.

 The Prodigy X3 comes with our standard 200W power brick, but can optionally be upgraded to a Linear Power Supply Unit (LPSU) from HD-Plex.
 The video circuitry gives the Prodigy X3 an HDMI 2.0 output and it can handle 4K HDR video files up to 24 frames per second (almost every single Hollywood movie made, ever).
 Add one of our external 4K reading drives to back up your UHD library.